Lawrence welcomes you

 Over 11,000 people rushed to the area from all over the world, and it is thought that several thousand more transients went unrecorded.
 The massive influx provided a huge impetus to agriculture.
 People had to eat of course!
 As well as providing a market for produce, immigrants brought their own varied ideas and skills to farming which they put to use after their golden dreams had faded.

 These days life is much more relaxed in Lawrence.
-With a small, friendly population of under 500 residents, it has so much to offer.
+With a small, friendly population of around 450 residents, it has so much to offer.
 Visitors can take some time to meet the locals in the great selection of giftware/antique shops, relax in the cafes and restaurants or visit the Vintage Club or the town’s museum for a history fix.

 Lawrence remains steeped in history and boasts an impressive collection of historical buildings, one of which is destined to be the national home of the NZCFSA once renovations are complete.